SkillsFundingAgency/das-technical-guidance/principles/coding-principles.md

-Commit messages should follow [GDS guidance](https://github.com/alphagov/styleguides/blob/master/git.md) No-one cares how clever you are - it’s far more important to work well with your team APIs are interfaces too - Like any other interface, APIs need designing and iterating for usability Don’t pollute the global namespace
+Commit messages should follow [GDS guidance](https://github.com/alphagov/styleguides/blob/master/git.md) No-one cares how clever you are - it’s far more important to work well with your team APIs are interfaces too - Like any other interface, APIs need designing and iterating for usability

 ### 6. Think smaller
-Stick to the Single Responsibility Principle - keep view templates, controllers and model classes as simple as possible.
+Stick to the Single Responsibility Principle - keep views, controllers and model classes as simple as possible.
 Keep methods short.
 (Concepts and patterns which may help with this: Null Object pattern, Facade pattern, Form Objects, Sandi Metz’s “[Rules for Developers](https://robots.thoughtbot.com/sandi-metz-rules-for-developers)”)
 A solution composed of many small simple things is usually better than one big complex thing.

 ### 7. Names have power.
 Use them wisely.